spreecode/react-font-picker/README.md

 # react-font-picker

-This is a ReactJS font picker component with Material Design styling as default.
+This is a ReactJS font picker component with Material Design styling as default styling.
 It exports the `<FontPicker>` component that works as standalone with local component state or with Redux.

 ## Demo & Examples